ColinMaudry/dita-rdf/dita2rdf/README.md

 To avoid issues, here are a couple of things you can do have good output metadata:
 - make sure all the maps and topics have an @id attribute in the root element, and that it is unique.
 - make sure all the maps and topics have a @xml:lang attribute in the root element that respects [the recommendations of the W3C](http://www.w3.org/International/articles/language-tags/).
 Due to certain spelling and cultural variants (e.g. date formats), distinguishing Bristish English (en-UK) and American English (en-US) is recommended.

+###Under the hood

+Here is the part dedicated to satisfy my fellow DITA hackers.

+The DITA RDF plugin was developped reusing most of the structure of the pdf2 plugin.
+The reason is simple: the pdf2 plugin is apparently the one that is the most taken care of by the community.
+I see it as a reference implementation.

+Furthermore, at least for the short term, it's process is very close to what I wanted to implement:

+- Single file output (pdf > rdf)
+- Merging all the documentation set in one file (ditamap_MERGED.xml)

+That was an easy way to deliver something stable with little efforts.
+Except some minor tweaking in build.xml, only the XSLT part is different from the pdf2 plugin.

+For the long term, I'll aim at using as much XSLT as possible.
+Probably with a compatibility starting with DITA OT 2.0.